I’m sure you’ve heard the expression:

 Personally, these are approaches to naming a business that I do not like.

 What I call a hybrid is when “Richard” and “Lorna” decide to get into business and call that business “Richlor” or “Lornard”.
-“Huh?!” is usually the reaction from most people to these names.
+People respond negatively to these hybrids.
+Some have even asked me if I couldn’t help the owners with a name.

-JENN Health and Beauty Supplies certainly works, and JENN is the acronym derived from the first names of the family members.
-But note that it is followed by a description of the products it sells.
+JENN Health and Beauty Supplies certainly works.
+And JENN is the acronym derived from the first names of the family members.
+But note that they supported the acronym with a description of the products it sells.

 “Way Ahead Barber Saloon” I quite like.
-This name suggests that it’s way ahead of the competition and the sign also has an arrow pointing the way ahead to the shop’s location.
+To me the name implies that the business is way ahead of the competition.
+To complete the naming, the sign has an arrow pointing the way ahead to the shop’s location.

 When you name your business, while you want that name to represent what the business does, you still don’t want it to be too limiting.